nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## 1.1.
 What is FinBook?

-FinBook is a **desktop app for Financial Assistant (FA) to manage their client details and ensure that your data is secured.** With FinBook, you can set a unique password, manage and view client's details, meetings and portfolio as well as many other features to make your daily workflow much more efficient!
+**FinBook is a desktop app for Financial Assistant (FA) to manage their client details and ensure that your data is secured.** With FinBook, you can set a unique password, manage and view client's details, meetings and portfolio as well as many other features to make your daily workflow much **more efficient**!

-FinBook is optimized for use via a Command Line Interface (CLI), which means most of our commands are done by typing.
+FinBook is optimized for use via a **Command Line Interface (CLI)**, which means most of our commands are done by typing.
 If you can type fast, managing your clients will be a breeze with FinBook.
 Can't type fast?
 Don't worry!
 Our Graphical User Interface (GUI) will help you slowly adjust to using our CLI.